akomakom/esp8266-weather-batch-send/Readme.md

  Main memory is lost during deep sleep and cannot be used.

  In case of network or server failures, pending readings will be resubmitted until success.
 A limited number of most recent readings are kept in the buffer.
  When capacity is exceeded, oldest readings are lost.
-The maximum capacity (using RTC memory) is about 60.
+The maximum capacity (using RTC memory) is about 60 (this can theoretically be doubled if humidity is not needed)

 ## Example Configuration